-We were subject to a securities class action litigation in connection with our initial public offering, are currently subject to a class litigation, and may be subject to other litigation in the future.
+We were and are currently subject to a class action litigation, and may be subject to other litigation in the future.

-The Company, its directors, and certain officers were named as defendants in a consolidated securities class action in connection with its initial public offering.
-On October 18, 2019, the Court dismissed the class action lawsuit with prejudice and the plaintiff released all claims against the Company and all other defendants relating to the allegations in the class action.
+The Company, its directors, and certain officers were named as defendants in a consolidated securities class action in connection with its initial public offering, and in October 2019, the Court dismissed the lawsuit with prejudice.
 In addition, in February 2021 the Company and Ooma Canada Inc. were named as defendants in a class action complaint in the Federal Court of Canada, alleging violations of Canada's Trademarks Act and Competition Act.
 In the future, especially following periods of volatility in the market price of our shares, additional purported class action or derivative complaints may be filed against us.
 The outcome of any pending and potential future litigation is difficult to predict and quantify and the defense of such claims or actions can be costly.
 In addition to diverting financial and management resources and general business disruption, we may suffer from adverse publicity that could harm our brand or reputation, regardless of whether the allegations are valid or whether we are ultimately held liable.
 A judgment or settlement that is not covered by or is significantly in excess of our insurance coverage for any claims, or our obligations to indemnify the underwriters and the individual defendants, could materially and adversely affect our financial condition, results of operations and cash flows.